Mozambique

 We work with Mozambique's public and private health sectors to make high-quality health care and services, like family planning and safe surgical care, accessible to all.

-Partnerships are crucial to improving the health of Mozambican women and children now and into the future.
-MOMENTUM collaborates with the Mozambican government and local and national organizations to increase the coverage and quality of their programs for fistula care and prevention, safe obstetric surgeries, voluntary family planning, primary health care, routine immunization, and COVID-19 vaccine distribution.
+Four MOMENTUM projects—Country and Global Leadership, Private Healthcare Delivery, Routine Immunization Transformation and Equity, and Safe Surgery in Family Planning and Obstetrics—collaborate with the Mozambican Government and local and national organizations to increase the coverage and quality of programs for obstetric fistula care and prevention, safe obstetric surgeries, voluntary family planning, primary health care, routine immunization, and COVID-19 vaccine distribution.

 Treating and Preventing Obstetric Fistula

-Each year, an estimated 2,300 Mozambican women suffer from new cases of obstetric fistula—a maternal injury that occurs when obstructed labor or a surgical error leaves a hole in the birth canal, causing chronic leakage of urine or feces.1 Access to fistula repair services is limited, and women living with fistula often experience stigma, abuse, and violence because of their condition.
-MOMENTUM Safe Surgery in Family Planning and Obstetrics collaborates with the Mozambican Ministry of Health and Focus Fistula, a local organization, to help health providers and health systems in Niassa and Nampula provinces prevent obstetric fistula and provide holistic care for women experiencing it.
-This includes preparing health systems and providers to treat fistula, rehabilitating women who have experienced it, and helping them to reintegrate into society after receiving care.
+Each year, an estimated 2,500 Mozambican women suffer from new cases of obstetric fistula—a maternal injury that occurs when obstructed labor or a surgical error leaves a hole in the birth canal, causing chronic leakage of urine or feces.1 Access to fistula repair services is limited, and women living with fistula often experience stigma, abuse, and violence.
+MOMENTUM Safe Surgery in Family Planning and Obstetrics collaborates with the Mozambican Ministry of Health and Focus Fistula, a local organization, to help health providers and systems in Nampula and Niassa provinces prevent obstetric fistula and provide holistic care for women experiencing it.
+This includes preparing providers and systems to treat fistula, as well as rehabilitating women who have experienced the condition and helping them reintegrate into society after receiving care.

 Learn about the connection between gender-based violence and fistula on our blog.

-MOMENTUM Private Healthcare Delivery is tapping into the potential of Mozambique’s fast-growing private health sector to make high-quality family planning and certain primary health care services more accessible to all.
-We are using a consultative process to develop feasible and viable modes of health care that are tailored to local contexts and desirable to both governments and communities.
-This process builds on recommendations from previous private health sector assessments and includes local and national stakeholders such as the Ministry of Health, local private sector associations, USAID, and implementing partners.
-We are incorporating the perspectives of potential clients and health providers to promote widespread, equitable access to health care throughout Mozambique.
+From September 2021 to February 2023, MOMENTUM Private Healthcare Delivery tapped into the potential of Mozambique’s fast-growing private health sector to help make high-quality family planning and primary health care services more accessible to all.
+MOMENTUM used a consultative process to develop modes of health care tailored to local contexts and desirable to both governments and communities.
+This process built on recommendations from previous private health sector assessments and included stakeholders such as the Ministry of Health, local private sector associations, USAID, and implementing partners.
+We incorporated the perspectives of potential clients and health providers to promote widespread, equitable access to health care throughout Mozambique.

-MOMENTUM Safe Surgery in Family Planning and Obstetrics partners with the public sector to expand access to a full range of family planning methods in Niassa and Nampula provinces.
-We work with Mozambique’s Ministry of Health to train providers on long-acting reversible contraceptives, such as intrauterine devices (IUDs), and permanent methods of contraception, such as tubal ligation.
-Our training includes how to counsel their clients about these methods, insert and remove them, and assist clients with side effects.
+MOMENTUM Safe Surgery in Family Planning and Obstetrics partners with the public sector to expand access to a full range of family planning methods in Nampula and Niassa provinces.
+We work with the Ministry of Health to train providers on long-acting reversible contraceptives (LARCs), such as intrauterine devices, and permanent methods of contraception, such as tubal ligation.
+Our training includes how to counsel clients about these methods and managing side effects, as well as inserting and removing LARCs.

 Expanding Family Planning Use and Access for Mozambican Youth

-As of 2018, 46 percent of girls ages 15 to 19 in Mozambique had begun childbearing.2 The government has prioritized family planning to prevent early and unintended pregnancies, which can pose a risk to the life of mother and child.
-To bolster the government’s prevention efforts, MOMENTUM Private Healthcare Delivery is scaling up the Vale-a-Pena program, which was originated by the United Kingdom’s Foreign, Commonwealth, and Development Office, in Nampula province.
-The program, whose name means “it’s worth it” in Portuguese, uses tools like videos and dialogues with parents and community leaders to increase the demand for contraception among young people in underserved areas.
-MOMENTUM also partners with local civil society organizations to promote family planning awareness and informed choice of contraceptive methods and in adapting Vale-a-Pena’s proven interventions to local contexts.
+As of 2018, 46 percent of girls ages 15 to 19 in Mozambique had begun childbearing.2 The government has prioritized family planning to prevent early and unintended pregnancies, which can pose health risks for both mother and child.
+To bolster these efforts, MOMENTUM Private Healthcare Delivery tailored tools from the Vale-a-Pena program for the Nampula province from September 2021 to February 2023.
+The program, whose name means “it’s worth it” in Portuguese, used tools like videos and dialogues with parents and community leaders to increase demand for contraception among young people in underserved areas.
+MOMENTUM also partnered with local civil society organizations to promote family planning awareness and informed choice of contraceptive methods and adapt Vale-a-Pena’s proven interventions to local contexts.

 Learn more about MOMENTUM’s efforts to strengthen youth health care and leadership.

-Immunization rates in Mozambique have been climbing, with an estimated 79 percent of children having received all three doses of the vaccine for diphtheria, tetanus, and pertussis in 2020; however, nearly one in five children are considered “zero-dose” and have not received even a single dose of this vaccine.3 MOMENTUM Routine Immunization Transformation and Equity works with the government of Mozambique in Nampula and Zambézia provinces to monitor implementation of the Reaching Every District/Reaching Every Child approach, designed by the World Health Organization to address common obstacles to routine immunization in areas with low coverage.
-We collaborate with service providers, community leaders, families, and caregivers—particularly those in marginalized and underserved communities— to create solutions that address entrenched challenges to reaching children with immunization services.
+Nearly one in five children in Mozambique are considered zero-dose, meaning they have not received a single dose of the vaccine for diphtheria, tetanus, and pertussis.3 MOMENTUM Routine Immunization Transformation and Equity works with the Government of Mozambique at the national level and in Nampula and Zambézia provinces to support and monitor implementation of the Reaching Every District/Reaching Every Child approach, designed by the World Health Organization to address common obstacles to routine immunization in areas with low coverage.
+We collaborate with service providers, community leaders, families, and caregivers—particularly those in marginalized and underserved communities— to create solutions that address entrenched challenges.

-The COVID-19 pandemic has made it harder for people to access routine immunization services.
-Together with local and national stakeholders, we analyze reasons for delayed and missed childhood vaccinations and adjust vaccination program approaches to protect Mozambicans from infectious diseases throughout their lives, especially early in life.
+The COVID-19 pandemic made it harder for people to access routine immunization services.
+Together with local and national stakeholders, MOMENTUM analyzed reasons for delayed and missed childhood vaccinations and adjusted vaccination program approaches to protect Mozambicans from vaccine-preventable infectious diseases throughout their lives, especially early in life.
+MOMENTUM aims to strengthen services to better identify and reach zero-dose and under-immunized children; spur community engagement; improve data quality and use; foster partnerships to build support for routine immunization and COVID-19 vaccination; overcome obstacles to rolling out COVID-19 vaccines, including barriers to planning, demand and acceptance, access, and coverage; and foster support for polio vaccination campaigns in Nampula and Zambézia provinces.

-Discover how we have maintained focus on routine immunizations throughout the COVID-19 pandemic.
+Discover how MOMENTUM maintained focus on routine immunizations throughout the COVID-19 pandemic.

-MOMENTUM Routine Immunization Transformation and Equity is partnering with the Mozambican Ministry of Health and non-governmental organizations in Nampula and Zambezia to help identify and reach priority populations for COVID-19 vaccination, validate estimates of population size, and design strategies to deliver vaccines to prioritized populations.
-We also work with the government to manage supply chains so that safe COVID-19 vaccines are widely available and properly delivered.
+MOMENTUM Routine Immunization Transformation and Equity is partnering with the Mozambican Ministry of Health and nongovernmental organizations in Gaza, Nampula, and Zambézia to help identify and reach high-priority populations for COVID-19 vaccination, validate estimates of population size, and design strategies to deliver vaccines and boosters.
+We also work with the government to manage supply chains so that COVID-19 vaccines are safe, widely available, and properly delivered.

-We are also working with the national government and governments in Zambezia and Nampula Provinces to improve their use of data collection and monitoring tools for COVID-19 vaccination and to integrate digital health platforms into existing training programs for health workers.
+We are also working with the national government and governments in Gaza, Nampula, and Zambézia to improve the use of data collection and monitoring tools for COVID-19 vaccination and to integrate digital health platforms into training programs for health workers.

 MOMENTUM Private Healthcare Delivery: PSI Mozambique